FAIRYTALES AND DEATH FANTASIES

 I wrote poetry, over 250 poems, one-liners and pagefillers, silly, smart, an emotional gutpunch sometimes and utter shit.
 I wrote prose, fairytales, desperate adolescent death fantasies, drugfueled teenage angst, strange tales, short and longer even.

 Also from July 21st 2000 to July 21st 2006 I kept an online journal.
 An early blog of sorts, in which I would document my days.
 Gave an account of my encounters & perambulations, whilst obscuring identities of the people in my life and ranted poetically -or not so poetically- in a fog of magical realism and mind altering substances about my surging emotions and ceaseless thoughts.
-Writing kept me sane.
+Writing kept me sane, even though the words hint at the opposite.

-Having been toying with a vague desire and even vaguer plans to start writing again, anything, for a couple of months now, I was tempted to read some of the old work, rescued from the clutches of digital oblivion.
-Some poems, which I had to convert from a WordPress format into something a little more modern before I could do so.
-A bit of my journal (July 26th 2003 to July 21st 2004), which I generally avoid because it disturbs, upsets and depresses me too much.
-I have to be careful on these trips down dark memory alley.
+Having been toying with a vague desire and even vaguer plans to start writing again, anything, in recent years, I was tempted to read some of the old work, rescued from the clutches of digital oblivion.
+Many poems I had to convert from a WordPerfect format into something a little more modern, before I could do so.
+Reading my journal, which I generally avoid because it disturbs, upsets and depresses me too much, I did find a lot of interesting material there.
+I have to be careful though, on these trips down dark memory alley.

-I’m wondering if I should put it all online somewhere.
+So I wondered if I should put it all online.
 The poems, stories, thoughts, the journal even.
-On my website, on Facebook, somewhere else?
 Just to have it be out there in the world.
-Maybe not.
 Not all of it is good.
 And I’m flattering myself here.
 Most of it is bad.
 And it’s personal.
 A lot of it is dark.
-The journal-stuff is downright disturbing.
+The blog is downright disturbing at times.
 But still.
 I don’t want to hide, not who I was, not who I am, I wrote for a reason.
 I want to find a reason to write again.
 A better one than the fire that used to thrust me, which was composed of fear, anger, frustration, guilt, lust and depression.

 I’ve also been working as contributing editor to a Dutch website about single income households.